Rossiya Bank: Communist Party ownership

-On August 23, 1990, a secret memorandum from Vladimir A. Ivashko, who was Gorbachev's deputy general secretary, was issued to organize the transfer of CPSU funds, CPSU financing and support of its operations through associations, ventures, foundations, etc. which are to act as invisible economics.
+On August 23, 1990, a secret memorandum from Vladimir Ivashko, who was Gorbachev's deputy general secretary, was issued to organize the transfer of CPSU funds, CPSU financing and support of its operations through associations, ventures, foundations, etc. which are to act as invisible economics.
 (Note: Richard L. Palmer, president of Cachet International, Inc., was the CIA station chief at the United States Embassy in Moscow from 1992 to 1994.)
-Bank Rossiya was one of the hundreds of entreprises that CPSU financiers used to funnel the party gold away.
+Bank Rossiya was one of the hundreds of enterprises that CPSU financiers used to funnel the party gold away.